 This is the first seed germination stage.
 Here, the dry seeds absorb water, one of the factors necessary for germination.
 As the cell wall and cells of the seed absorb the water, the seed swells.
-This swelling will burst the seed coat, which will enable the emergence of the radicle.
+This swelling will burst the seed coat, enabling the radicle’s emergence.

-When the seed coating softens, water and oxygen easily reach the embryo cells.
+Water and oxygen easily reach the embryo cells when the seed coating softens.
 This initiates a metabolic activity, which makes the cells start enlarging.

 Cell respiration commences, and the seed begins to synthesize proteins.
-The seed will begin to digest the nutrients deposited inside the seed coat during dormancy in order to accomplish all of this activity.
+To accomplish this activity, the seed will begin to digest the nutrients deposited inside the seed coat during dormancy.
 That completes the second germination stage.

 This is the third and final stage of germination.
 Here, the seeds will take in more water, increasing their weight.
-And as the coat soaks with more water, it eventually breaks, and a radicle (primary root) emerges, growing downwards towards the source of water.
+As the coat soaks with more water, it eventually breaks, and a radicle (primary root) emerges, growing downwards towards the water source.

 From here, a plumule (shoot) also emerges on the opposite side of the radicle.
-And instead of following the water, the plumule follows the source of light, hence grows upwards.
+Instead of following the water, the plumule follows the light source and grows upwards.

-With that knowledge, we can now try to figure out the best-starting seeds in an unheated greenhouse.
+We can determine the best-starting seeds in an unheated greenhouse with that knowledge.
 As mentioned earlier, seeds need warmth to germinate effectively.
 So, how will you be able to grow seeds in an unheated greenhouse?

 Well, first things first.
-Since heat is an essential germination factor, let’s see how much of it different seeds will require to germinate.
+Since heat is an essential germination factor, let’s see how much different seeds will require to germinate.